seanmuzungu/AirBnB_clone_temp/README.md

 The console willl perform the following tasks:

-create a new object
+* Create a new object
-retrive an object from a file
+* Retrive an object from a file
-do operations on objects
+* Do operations on objects
-destroy an object
+* Destroy an object

-Storage
+## Storage
-All the classes are handled by the Storage engine in the FileStorage Class.
+All the classes are handled by the `Storage` engine in the `FileStorage` Class.